Ed Henry fired from Fox News over sexual misconduct allegation

 Henry eventually worked his way back into Fox's good graces.
 He filled in on pro-Trump opinion shows like "Fox & Friends Weekend" and "Tucker Carlson Tonight," winning the affections of Fox viewers.

 His 2019 decision to donate part of his liver to save his sister Colleen's life was chronicled across Fox's shows.
-Both siblings recovered, and Henry wrote a memoir about the experience, which is due out in September.
+Both siblings recovered, and Henry wrote a memoir about the experience, which was due out in September.
+A spokesperson for publisher William Morrow, however, said Wednesday that the publisher would "no longer be publishing" Henry's book.

 Henry was a favorite of network management.
 Last winter he was promoted to co-anchor the 9, 10 and 11 a.m.
 Eastern hours with Sandra Smith on "America's Newsroom."